Philadelphia Phillies: 2008 World Series champions

-End of an era (2013–2018)
+End of an era (2012–2018)

+Despite the unexpected end to the prior season, the 2012 Phillies were still picked by many analysts to continue their run of success.
+However, with both Ryan Howard and Chase Utley missing the beginning of the season to recover from injuries, the Phillies struggled through the first months, playing .500 ball before slumping through a 9–19 stretch in June.
+With any hope dimming, the Phillies traded key players Shane Victorino and Joe Blanton to the Los Angeles Dodgers, and Hunter Pence to the San Francisco Giants, before the trade deadline.
+The Phillies would finish the season with an 81–81 record and miss the postseason for the first time in six years.

-During the 2013 season, the team struggled again and was unable to consistently play well for the majority of the season.
-On August 16, 2013, with the team's record at 53–68, the Phillies fired manager Charlie Manuel, who had managed the team since 2005, and promoted third-base coach Ryne Sandberg to interim manager.
-Manuel had spent over nine years as manager, leading Philadelphia to its first World Series victory in nearly 30 years and amassing an overall record of 780–636 to become the manager with the most wins in the franchise's history.
-The 2013 Phillies ended up with a record of 73–89, their first losing season since 2002.
-In the off-season, pitcher Roy Halladay retired from baseball.
+By the middle of the 2013 season, it became clear that the Phillies' aging core was on the decline.
+On August 16, 2013, with the team's record at 53–68, the Phillies fired manager Charlie Manuel after nine seasons with the team.
+As of 2026, Manuel remains the winningest manager in franchise history with an overall record of 780–636.
+Third base coach Ryne Sandberg was promoted to interim manager, and the Phillies finished with a record of 73–89, their first losing season since 2002.
+In the offseason, pitcher Roy Halladay retired from baseball.

-In the 2014 season, one of the few bright spots was the September 1 game against a division rival, the Atlanta Braves, when starter Cole Hamels and relievers Jake Diekman, Ken Giles, and Jonathan Papelbon combined for a no-hitter at Turner Field and a 7–0 victory over Atlanta.
-In the first round of the 2014 MLB Draft the Phillies selected pitcher Aaron Nola with the 7th overall pick.
+The 2014 season saw more of the same struggles for the Phillies, though one of the few bright spots was a September 1 game against the Atlanta Braves when starter Cole Hamels and relievers Jake Diekman, Ken Giles, and Jonathan Papelbon pitched the first combined no-hitter in franchise history.
 The team could not gain momentum during the season and finished last in the NL East, the first time they had done so since 2000.
 During the off-season, Jimmy Rollins waived his no-trade clause and was traded to the Los Angeles Dodgers, while Cliff Lee pitched his last game and was sidelined for the entire 2015 season due to injury.